datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 *** =instructions
 - Create binary true/false column `is_indian` for Indian-only restaurant reviews using `grepl()`.
-- Use `subset()` to filter out all non-Indian reviews.
-- Save the subset of reviews to data frame `indian`.
+- Use `subset()` to filter out all non-Indian reviews and assign the remiaing reviews to data frame `indian`.

 *** =hint
 - Which column of the `rub` data set should we look for the type of food served at the restaurant